napframework/nap-docs/app/manual/01_gettingstarted.md

 Overview {#getting_started_overview}
 =======================

-In this tutorial we're going to make a new application that plays an audio file from disk.
-You can start / stop playback using a button that is rendered to screen.
+In this tutorial we're going to make a new application that renders a rotating textured cube to a window.
+You can change the rotation speed with a parameter.
 This tutorial assumes you are working from a pre-compiled NAP package, not the NAP source-code.

-Create a New Project {#create_blank_app}
+Create a New Application {#create_blank_app}
 =======================
-To create a new project:
+To create a new application:

 - Use a terminal to navigate to the `tools` directory, inside the NAP installation root.
-- Run `create_project.bat NewProject` (Windows) or  `./create_project NewProject` (macOS and Linux)
+- Run `create_app.bat myapp` (Windows) or  `./create_app myapp` (macOS and Linux)

-After creation your new project is located at `projects/newproject`.
-This directory contains the application source-code, scenes, assets and build instructions.
-The `project.json` file, in the root of the directory, defines how your application is called and which modules it requires:
+After creation your new application is located at `apps/myapp`.
+This directory contains the application source-code, module, scenes, assets and build instructions.
+The `app.json` file, in the root of the directory, defines how your application is called and which modules it requires:

 ```
 {
     "Type": "nap::ProjectInfo",
     "mID": "ProjectInfo",
-    "Title": "NewProject",
+    "Title": "myapp",
     "Version": "0.1.0",
     "RequiredModules": [
-        "mod_napapp",
+        "napapp",
-        "mod_napcameracontrol",
+        "napcameracontrol",
-        "mod_napparametergui",
+        "napparametergui",
-        "mod_newproject"
+        "napmyapp"
     ],
     "Data": "data/objects.json",
     "ServiceConfig": "",